John Collins NBA Playoffs Player Props: Hawks vs. Celtics

-John Collins and the rest of the Atlanta Hawks match up versus the Boston Celtics in the NBA Playoffs on Saturday, at 3:30 PM ET.
+John Collins and the rest of the Atlanta Hawks take on the Boston Celtics in the NBA Playoffs on Tuesday, at 7:00 PM ET.

-With prop bets available for Collins, let's examine some stats and trends to help you find good wagers.
+In this article, we break down Collins' available prop bets, providing stats to help you figure out the best wagers to make.

 John Collins Prop Bets vs. the Celtics